ABOUT

 Target audience

-Setting this site up, I felt like there was a substantial tension between applicability of the information and span of audience.
+Setting this site up, we felt like there was a substantial tension between applicability of the information and span of audience.
 Even within developed countries there are a lot of physical differences—for example, density, associated availability of transit/goods/services, and construction types.
-North Americans have by far the largest carbon footprints per capita, and frankly this is the world I know.
-Rather than trying to provide global recommendations, I have focused on North Americans as the primary audience.
+North Americans have by far the largest carbon footprints per capita, and frankly this is the world we know.
+Rather than trying to provide global recommendations, we have focused on North Americans as the primary audience.
 But, of course, if you are from somewhere else and you find this helpful—wonderful!

 Approach

-I am a big fan of the law of diminishing returns as it applies to promoting climate action—I think a lot of folks are overwhelmed by the magnitude of change, or suffer from analysis paralysis and want to get a perfect plan before diving in.
-I think the priority is to just get going and make positive change.
+We are big fans of the law of diminishing returns as it applies to promoting climate action—we think a lot of folks are overwhelmed by the magnitude of change, or suffer from analysis paralysis and want to get a perfect plan before diving in.
+We think the priority is to just get going and make positive change.

 Resources

 Our World in Data is an amazing, fact-based resource based at Oxford University.
-I learn something every time I use it.
 They are dedicated to providing accurate, open-source information about an array of subjects, including climate change.
-I was really happy to see Hannah Ritchie, their climate data lead, recently profiled in the New York Times Magazine.
+We were happy to see Hannah Ritchie, their climate data lead, recently profiled in the New York Times Magazine.

 As discussed in the “What, Tier One” section, the Climate Cool calculator and associated research and tools from the University of California Berkeley CoolClimate Network are great.
 This team has been for some time, with a particularly strong legacy through the BECC conference.
 Climate action today stands on the shoulders of teams like ClimateCool.